 Rare were planning to add a death tax in Sea of Thieves but it wasn't well received by players.
 The idea was to charge players for dying to sharks and skeletons, but not for PvP and the penalty size depended on how avoidable the death was.

-While it sounded like a well designed money sink with roots in immersion, people generally don't like giving their money away just like that.
+While it like a well designed money sink with roots in immersion, people generally don't like giving their money away just like that.
 This is especially the case when the game in question doesn't have rewards that would incentivise players enough to keep grinding.
 Sea of Thieves is basically just a grind for cosmetics as it is and it appears the players don't want it to be slowed to a crawl, if it isn't already.

 Captain of the Ferry of the Damned's death fee wasn't already implemented into the game and Rare were probably testing the waters with the announcement, in order to see how the player base will react.
 How the players reacted is evident by Rare's decision not to go through with the change.